ilkerhalil/KVLite/README.md

 ![](https://googledrive.com/host/0B8v0ikF4z2BiR29YQmxfSlE1Sms/Progetti/KVLite/logo-64.png "KVLite Logo") KVLite
 ========================================

 A simple, timed and persistent key-value store based on SQLite.
 KVLite offers both a persistent and an in-memory implementation of that kind of store.
-KVLite also implements a caching bootstrapper for NancyFX, which can be configured to be either persistent or volatile.
+KVLite also implements caching components for other libraries, like Entity Framework, Web API, NancyFX, which can be configured to be either persistent or volatile.

 ## Summary ##